Roaring Fork Gay & Lesbian Community Fund Grantees

 Those interested in applying to become a beneficiary of the RFGLCF must complete a proposal outlining their organization, the amount of funding being sought, a brochure, fact sheet or website on the organization or project and a simple operating budget.
 RFGLCF does not fund agencies, projects or organizations that do work outside of Colorado unless they have a national scope.

 To send your application by mail:

 Please submit the information outlined above to: Roaring Fork Gay & Lesbian Community Fund, Attn: Beneficiary Request, PO Box 3143, Aspen CO 81612.
-Please note that the grant application process is closed for 2013.
-We will be accepting applications for the donor year of 2014.
+We will be accepting applications for the donor year of 2015.